Opening

 Part 2 - Story: The Visibility Struggle — When “Professional” Becomes a Disguise

 I want to tell you something I’ve learned the hard way, my loves: you can sound “professional” and still be completely disconnected.
+That’s the Script Trap.
+It’s when you use structure as a shield.
+You hide behind:- the perfect hook,

 - the perfect caption,